episource/git-merge-subtree2/README.md

        my-prefix: mandatory - subdirectory in which their branch will be included
-    their-branch: mandatory - branch to be merged into a subdirectory of the current branch
+    their-branch: mandatory - source branch to be merged into a subdirectory of the current branch; branches from the current repository and branches from different repositories ("foreign" branches) are allowed - the syntax "<repourl>::<branch>" is used for foreign branches (they are fetched temporarily)
     their-prefix: optional - limit merging to this subdirectory of their branch
           filter: optional - limit merging to the set of files matching the